klaasnienhuis/devfab/docs/projects/product-tour.md

 ## Camera constraints

-Now that all the interactivity is in place, we can add some constraints to the camera.
+Now that all the interactivity is in place, we should add some constraints to the camera.
 A product tour is like a guided tour in a museum.
 You don't want people to wander off or look in the wrong places.
 We want to keep eyes on the product at all times.
 Camera constraints will do that for us.

 Sketchfab does not allow combining annotations and camara constraints by default.
 But with the API we can.
 Setting up these constraints properly is actually a quite involved process.
 I walk you through the steps in the [Annotations and constraints](../guide/annotations/annotation-constraints.html) tutorial.